 Did you seek out your professor during their office hours whenever there was something that you did not fully understand?

 What kinds of tutoring options are available?
 (Hint: there is free tutoring from CLASS (the Center for Learning, Access, and Student Success; formerly Learning Assistance Center), the Bio Center, Chemistry Center, Computer Science Center, the Math and Stats Center, and the Writing Center).

 Were you approaching your midterms having had a good night’s sleep?

 How are you planning your time for homework, studying, etc.?
 Could there be a better way to keep track of your work and allow you the time you need to prep for exams?

 College is harder than high school, and many students have a hard time realizing that changes need to be made in their study habits.
 As parents/family members, remember to be supportive of your student.
-Remember that the thirty second frantic call home is when your child feels the most overwhelmed.
+Remember that the thirty second Frantic Phone Call is when your child feels the most overwhelmed.
 There is still plenty of time to improve.
 Your student should use the first few months of school to discover what it takes to succeed.
-There is also Academic Coaching within the Learning Assistance Center; read more here.
+There is also Academic Coaching within the CLASS; read more here.

-With support from home and Wake Forest’s many resources, your student will learn what works best.
+With support from home and Wake Forest’s many resources, your student will learn what works best for them.

 To contact the Office of Family Engagement, please visit our contact page.

 One of the best ways parents/families can help their students is to let them handle their business as independently as possible.
 Use the Stop, Drop, and Roll method when your student contacts you with a problem, a decision to make, etc.